swcarpentry/git-novice/episodes/01-basics.md

 ![Different Versions Can be Saved](../fig/versions.svg)

-Unless there are conflicts, you can even incorporate two sets of changes into the same base document.
+Unless multiple users make changes to the same section of the document - a conflict - you can incorporate two sets of changes into the same base document.

 ![Multiple Versions Can be Merged](../fig/merge.svg)